Fourteenth or Early Fifteenth Century Rood Scrreen, St Mary’s Church, Bridgwater.

 This organ appears to have survived quite well, only needing repair in 1810, and it remained in that position in the church until 1823.
 It was then decided to dismantle it and rebuild it in the new gallery being erected at the west end of the nave, under the western arch, where it effectively blocked the draught from the tower arch.

 Rack’s account suggests the rood screen was very similar to the one surviving today at Westonzoyland Church.
 Organs placed on the rood screen in parish churches seem to have been rare: they were more common in cathedrals.
-One survivor is in All Saints church, St Ives, Cambs, following
+One survivor is in All Saints church, St Ives, Cambs, which can be seen here.

 It has usually been assumed that the two fourteenth/early fifteenth-century carved screens on the north and south sides of the chancel are the old rood screen, having been cut in two during the 1850s restoration.
 This was the assertion of Sydney Gardnor Jarman in the 1880s, although Thomas Bruce Dilks was less certain of this in the following generation.